Onward Christian Soldiers, marching as to war.

 Onward Christian soldiers, marching as to war

 We don’t often sing Baring Gould’s nineteenth century hymn these days.
-Its military images have echoes of our imperial past, although St Paul used military metaphors for the Christian life.
+Its military images have echoes of our imperial past.
+We may be uncomfortable with those, although St Paul did use military metaphors for the Christian life.

 As I was watching my DVDs of Bernard Cornwell’s “Sharpe” novels recently, an interesting comparison between chaplains and the church, based on a military picture, came to mind.